beurar/Viceroys-STALKER-ALife/README.md

 * Population counts persist while sleeping and gradually replenish between spawn cycles.
 * Player proximity is checked on a separate timer via `VSA_proximityCheckInterval`.
 * Habitat and herd counts update immediately when mutants are killed.
+* Habitat placement now selects random buildings, forests and swamps with weighted preferences.
+  Locations are offset slightly each mission so nests appear in different spots every time.
 * CBA settings allow mission makers to customize these behaviors.

 ### Chemical Zones